 By Michael Perrone

-Michael Perrone is vice president and general manager of Detroit operations for Cbeyond (www.cbeyond.net/smb), a small business communications and IT provider.
-You can reach Michael at [email protected].
+Michael Perrone is vice president and general manager of Detroit operations for Cbeyond, a small business communications provider.
+He can be reached at [email protected].